hungovercoders-blog/datagriff/docs/_posts/2023-06-03-seo-optimisation/2023-06-03-seo-optimisation.md

 Ok, ChatGPT might have taken over the world by my next blog post, and who knows if its me or a robot writing them (I promise I'll throw in my usual charm so you know it's me), but here are my thoughts on automation to perhaps make general website generation easier.

-- Automate sitemap generation and upload to relevant tooling
+- Automate sitemap generation and upload to relevant tooling.
-- Automate validation of meta tags
+- Automate validation of meta tags.
 - Create [ChatGPT](https://chat.openai.com/) integrated content creator or validator that analyses your website for desired keyword optimisation that either feeds back on a regular cadence, or letting it drive and change the content dynamically...
 A bit of an experiment that one and would likely need another model to check for semantics and inappropriate language, but its definitely at the back of my mind to try.

 Keep coding under the influence and keep searching for fun!